IU-PR/Capstone_project/content/docs/2024/FindRecipe/week1.md

 1. What problem or need does your software project address?

    The software project addresses several key problems and needs, such as time-consuming meal planning, calorie management, dietary restrictions and preferences.
-Time-Consuming Meal Planning: the bot automates the meal planning process, saving users time and effort by providing a ready-made menu for the week.
-Calorie Management: the bot provides meal plans with precise calorie counts, helping users stay within their desired calorie range.
-Dietary Restrictions and Preferences: the bot customizes meal plans to accommodate various dietary restrictions and preferences, ensuring all meals are suitable for the user.
+   - **Time-Consuming Meal Planning**: the bot automates the meal planning process, saving users time and effort by providing a ready-made menu for the week.
+   - **Calorie Management**: the bot provides meal plans with precise calorie counts, helping users stay within their desired calorie range.
+   - **Dietary Restrictions and Preferences**: the bot customizes meal plans to accommodate various dietary restrictions and preferences, ensuring all meals are suitable for the user.

 2. Who are your target users or customers?